jansche/product-feedback/README.md

 ## Description
 From the three pillars of Developer Relations (relationship management, content and product feedback) product feedback is for sure the most underrated.
 Yet it is also the most powerful one.
-External feedback to a product discloses hidden flaws in design, usage and security.
+External feedback to a product discloses hidden flaws in design, unexpected use cases and security issues.
 It provides a fresh perspective and helps evaluate assumptions.
-This document on gathering and processing product feedback through Developer Relations is meant as a starting point for implementing a process at [company’s name] for improving how external and internal product feedback has the opportunity to contribute to product development.
-It’s written with a corporate structure in mind, where developer relations is a separate organization in Engineering or Marketing, but many of the key aspects may also apply to organizations where Developer Relations is fragmented into various product groups.
+This document on gathering and processing product feedback through and with Developer Relations is meant as a starting point for implementing a process at [company name] for improving how external and internal product feedback has the opportunity to contribute to product development.
+It’s written with a corporate structure in mind, where Developer Relations is a separate organization in Engineering or Marketing, but many of the key aspects may also apply to organizations where Developer Relations is fragmented over various product groups or product marketing.

 Focus of this document is the operational details to streamline feedback from internal and external sources.

 ## Opportunity and Value Prop
--	With a diverse community you get: o	Diverse feedback o	Diverse (and new) use cases
+-	With a diverse community you get:
+-   Diverse feedback
+-   Diverse (and new) use cases
 -	Honesty
--	Pay back to a beloved product (also risk: bashing because I hate it)
+-	Pay back to a beloved product (also risk: bashing "because I hate it")
 -	Pride moment
-o	Then Share of Voice
+-   Share of Voice